Always on Voting: A Framework for Repetitive Voting on the Blockchain: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Pawe\l{} Sza\l{}achowski, Stefanos Leonardos, Daniel Reijsbergen, Mike Rosing and Balamurali B. T. for their comments on an earlier version of the paper.
+The authors would like to thank Pawe\l{} Sza\l{}achowski, Stefanos Leonardos, Daniel Reijsbergen, Mike Rosing, and Balamurali B. T. for their comments on an earlier version of the paper.
+Ivana Stan\v{c}\'{i}kov\'{a} and Ivan Homoliak were supported by the DIAS project, which has received funding from the ECSEL Joint Undertaking under grant agreement No 8A21012, 101007273.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of their employer(s).

+The authors are Sarad Venugopalan, Ivana Stan\v{c}\'{i}kov\'{a} and Ivan Homoliak -- biography not provided by the author's choice.

 \appendices